hyperswine/projects/docs/spectre-system.md

 The spectre hardware design involves a set of compute units such as a minimalist SoC and interconnect system.
 We rely more on wireless connectivity through 2.4-5GHz connections for peripherals such as mice and keyboards, headsets and displays.
 Charging is done through magnetised thunderbolt 5.
 Other peripherals such as 2FA keys and crypto keys are accomplished through NFC.

+## Spectre-U and Spectre-S

+Spectre User is the user optimised configuration of the spectre system.

+Spectre Server is the high end optimised configuration of the spectre system.
+Instead of focusing on efficiency, heat generation, etc. We mainly focus on scalability and the highest performance possible.

 ## Spectre ISA

 The spectre ISA is quite simple.
 It consists of like 10 atomic instructions: